 As you enter the 8th month of your pregnancy, your uterus gets enlarged and creates a lot of pressure on your stomach.
-Indigestion and heartburn are also common discomforts that you will go through at this stage.
-Eating small meals throughout the day, eating without rushing and not gaining too much weight can help in decreasing these symptoms.
+This results in some of the common discomforts you may face during this stage, such as refluxes and heartburns.
+Eating small meals throughout the day, eating without rushing and not gaining too much weight can help in decreasing these symptoms (1).
 A healthy diet and lifestyle is important during this stage to prevent body aches and pains as well as fatigue.
 It will also help you immensely in giving birth to a strong and healthy baby.

 What Foods Should You Include In Your 8 Month Pregnancy Diet?

 During the third trimester of your pregnancy, you gain the maximum amount of weight and your body gets heavier.
-This is exactly why you should eat a healthy diet and combine it with a light exercise, such as walking.
+This is exactly why you should eat a healthy diet and combine it with light exercise, such as walking.
 Here are some foods that you can include in your 8th month of pregnancy diet.

 During the last months of your pregnancy, it is important for you to eat foods that are rich in iron and calcium.
 Blood loss is a part of delivery and you need to make sure that you include enough iron in your diet (2).
 Calcium will keep your and baby’s bones strong so include that too.
 You should have: